agcdtmr/onpremise-migration-to-multicloud-and-devops/README.md

 # On-premise migration to Multicloud and DevOps Project

-This is the step by step documentation on how I migrate a real application of a luxury hotel chain to a Cloud environment.
+This is the step by step documentation on how to migrate an on-premise application to a multicloud environment.
 I use the most modern technologies in the market during the process such as: AWS, Google Cloud, Docker, Kubernetes and Terraform.
 Check the complete [Extended Tech Stack](https://github.com/agcdtmr/onpremise-migration-to-multicloud-and-devops/blob/main/README.md#extended-tech-stack)

 **Solution Architecture**
 ![Solution Architecture](https://github.com/agcdtmr/onpremise-migration-to-multicloud-and-devops/blob/main/Screenshot%202024-02-06%20at%2014.14.27.png)